Elixir-Scribe/elixir-scribe/README.md

 ### Elixir Scribe Next Release

-The next release will be `0.3.0`, and will contain the following new generators:
+The next release will be `0.4.0` that will add the `scribe.gen.live` generator.

-* `scribe.gen.domain`
-* `scribe.gen.html`

-The release data is expected to be around the middle of July 2024.
+No release date planned for now.

 ### Elixir Scribe Generators